hotwired/stimulus/handbook/05_working_with_external_resources.md

 In this chapter we've seen how to acquire and release external resources using Stimulus lifecycle callbacks.

-Next we'll see how to install and configure Stimulus in your own application.
+Next we'll examine how to develop secure applications with Stimulus.